Rent A Goat

-The Maryland State Highway Department has enlisted a herd of 40 goats to graze the grass as an alternative to using lawn mowers.

 History

+Rent A Goat was founded in 2010 by 22-year-old entrepreneur Matthew Richmond from Chapel Hill, North Carolina and his partner Mike Canaday.
+Since that time, goat rental has become a more publicly acceptable form of weed abatement according to The Street: "Whether you have just enough front or back yard to get overgrown and unwieldy or find yourself overrun with nasty, prickly, invasive plants that just won't go away, nature has already devised the ultimate solution to your problem."

+Goat rental companies existed before Rent A Goat, however.
+In 2009, Google rented goats from a company called California Grazing in Mountain View, California to clear overgrown lawns.
+Also in 2009, the Maryland State Highway Administration enlisted a herd of 40 goats to graze in a construction zone in the vicinity of boggy wetlands, since mechanical lawnmowers posed a danger to the wetlands as well as a local threatened species, the bog turtle.

-In 2009, Google rented goats in Mountain View, California to clear overgrown lawns.
-The "U.S. Fish and Wildlife Service, the Bureau of Reclamation, the Bureau of Land Management, the Forest Service and the city of Seattle have all used goats to manage their property and keep grass, weeds and other plants at bay."
+Agencies that have used goats to manage plants on their properties include the U.S. Fish and Wildlife Service, the Bureau of Reclamation, the Bureau of Land Management, the United States Forest Service, and the city of Seattle.
 California has reportedly used goats to reduce the occurrence of wildfire.
 In 2013, a (non-ranked) mention was made of Rent A Goat in Entrepreneur Magazine's "Top 100 Brilliant Companies".

 Usage

 Nationally, various rent-a-goat companies have cropped up over the last ten years and are used in a wide variety of settings, including: homeowners, large and small properties, companies and commercial entities, universities, municipalities, such as roads and parks, government agencies, including military facilities.
 As ruminants, goats have a four-chambered stomach which allows them to digest a wide variety of vegetation.
 Their size and nimbleness makes them the perfect small plant removal system.

-Goats are known to eat the following invasive plants:
+Goats are known to eat a wide variety of invasive or problematic plants.
+Some notable examples include: